310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 But being how I normally am seems to do the trick, so maybe I really am fit for this role…♪

-If only I could always be praised for being sluggish...♪
+If only I could always be praised for being sluggish…♪
 {% endbubble %}

 {% bubble Tetora %}